top of page

 • Who are you grateful for in your family?

-Once the students have had a chance to gather their thoughts, ask them to write a write a letter to their family using the "Dear Family" worksheet provided.
+Once the students have had a chance to gather their thoughts, ask them to write a write a letter to their family using the "You Are Noticed" worksheet provided.

 Lesson 11 Who will you Notice Worksheet.jpg